aslamhus/VideoEditor/CONTRIBUTING.md

 ## Individual Component Architecture

 Each component of the VideoEditor is responsible for rendering a specific part of the video editor, described by its title.
-The only prescribed method is `render()`, which takes an `HTMLElement` as an argument and appends the component as a child of this contiainer.
+The only required method is `render()`, which takes an `HTMLElement` as an argument.
+It renders the component by appends the main element to the container passed in as an argument.

 ```javascript
 class VideoEditorComponent {